smartcontracts/simple-optimism-node/README.md

 sudo docker run hello-world
 ```

-> Note: If you're not logged in as root, you'll need to log out and log in again to complete the docker installation.

-After logged back in, test if docker is working by running.
+(For non-root user) After logged out and logged back in, test if docker is working by running.

 ```sh
 docker ps